 PDF download Download Article

-1. Think outside the box with random doodles like crowns, houses, purses, and cars.
-Part of the fun of doodling is that you can draw literally anything you want—there are no rules!
-So, feel free to draw something totally random or silly…like a cowboy hat, a flame, a teacup, or any one of these random doodling ideas:
+1. “Everyday objects like coffee cups, books, or anything you find around [your] home are great to doodle,” suggests Shenoy.
+“Or, try lettering words in different styles,” she says.[6]
+There are no rules, so feel free to draw something totally random or silly…like a cowboy hat, a flame, a teacup, or any one of these random doodling ideas:

 • Baseball hat